- Benefits & Features

 As you review the courses available, please take note of which format the course is offered on.
 Then, refer to the corresponding schedule.

-To apply to cross-register for an EMBA course, students must fill out the EMBA cross-registration form and send the completed document to Jessica Soursourian, Associate Director of Academic Affairs at email@example.com.
-This form must be received no later than 5:00pm on Wednesday, December 28, 2016.
-We will notify students the results of their application by the end of the day on Friday, December 30, 2016.
-Applications received after the deadline of December 28th will be considered on a case by case basis until January 19th at 4pm.
+To apply to cross-register for an EMBA course, students must fill out the EMBA cross-registration form and send the completed document to Focrun Nahar at [email protected].
+This form must be received no later than 11:59pm on January 3, 2021 .
+We will notify students the results of their application by Monday, January 4, 2021.
+Applications received after this deadline will be reviewed on a case by case basis.

 Important Information on Executive MBA Cross-Registration

-Select Business School Executive MBA offerings, excluding core courses, are open to all currently enrolled Columbia University, Teachers College, and Union Theological Seminary graduate degree candidates, as well as post-baccalaureate students in the School of Continuing Education (CE).
+Select Business School Executive MBA offerings, excluding core courses, are open to all currently enrolled Columbia University, Teachers College, and Union Theological Seminary graduate degree candidates, as well as post-baccalaureate students in the School of Professional Studies (SPS).
 Note that while undergraduate seniors are permitted to enroll in fulltime MBA courses, they are not permitted to enroll in EMBA courses.

 Executive MBA courses (B7000 Level) are primarily offered on the weekend, and are available on an exception basis for students who need to take weekend electives and have completed any pre-/co- requisites for the course.
 Cross-registration seats are offered on a space available basis after the EMBA selection process is complete.
 Note that not all EMBA courses will be available for cross-registration, due to issues of capacity and pedagogy, and there is no process for requesting seats in courses not included in the posted list of cross-registration course options.